-BIOL 144 Human Anatomy and Physiology\ (5 Hours)
+BIOL 144 Human Anatomy and Physiology (5 Hours) →

-Prerequisites: RDG 126 or College Reading Readiness.
+Prerequisites: (RDG 096 or RDG 126) or College Reading Readiness.

 This course provides basic knowledge on human structures and their function.
 Students will study the relationship of structures to function in the organ systems of the human body.
 Emphasis will be on the identification of the anatomical features and their functions.